Pet Safety While Outdoors

 - If your dog does get in the water, immediately remove your dog and rinse off the coat thoroughly with clean water.
 Do not let your dog lick the algae.

 Coyotes, mountain lions, and snakes are all potential hazards for pets.
 At home, you can protect your dog by fencing your yard, but what about public places?
-If you’re taking your canine companion to the dog park or a nature trail, you’ll need to know what to do when you encounter wildlife.
+If you are retaking your canine companion to the dog park or a nature trail, you all need to know what to do when you encounter wildlife.

 Snakes: Snakes rarely attack unless they are provoked, but dogs are often too curious for their own good.
 If you see a snake, retract your dog’s leash or pick up your dog and move to another area.
 If your dog is bitten, come into our vet clinic immediately.